wraithan/resume/docs/skills.rst

 #########

-In order to help scale large web applications, I've made extensive use of `memcached <http://memcached.org/>`_ to offload what would be computationally expensive data into RAM, thereby yielding enormous performance improvements in our software stack.
+In order to help scale large web applications, I've made extensive use of `memcached <http://memcached.org/>`_ to improve application response time and scale computationally expensive software.

-I've setup and maintained memcached server clusters, and have experience working with the python memcached libraries (specifically, with Django's caching backend) to rapidly scale web applications.
+I've setup and maintained memcached server clusters, and have experience working with the python memcached libraries (specifically, with Django's caching backend) to rapidly scale python web applications.

 #########
 Rackspace